Surafel-Getachew/coding-test/README.md

 * Time complextity = O(n^2) where n is the number of characters
 * Space complexity = O(n) where n is the number of characters
+* handle edge case's when the input is not of type number or string

 ## exercise-2